Overview

-- Non-small-cell carcinoma - includes squamous cell carcinoma, adenocarcinoma, large cell carcinoma, bronchioloalveolar cell carcinoma etc.
+- Non-small-cell Carcinoma - includes squamous cell carcinoma, adenocarcinoma, large cell carcinoma, bronchioloalveolar cell carcinoma, etc.

-- Small-cell carcinoma - also called oat cell carcinoma because of the shape of the cell.
+- Small-cell Carcinoma - also called oat cell carcinoma because of the shape of the cell.
 Unfortunately, it spreads early and causes few early symptoms.

-Lung Cancer Causes
+Causes of Lung Cancer

-- Smoking (causes up to 90% of lung cancers)
+- Smoking (causes up to 90% of lung cancers).

-- Contact with asbestos, steel, nickel, chrome and coal gas processing
+- Contact with asbestos, steel, nickel, chrome and coal gas processing.

 - Exposure to radiation.
 Miners of Uranium, Fluorspar and Hematite may be exposed to radiation by breathing air contaminated with Radon gas.